Skip to main content

 How do I know if I'm in Clearing?

-If you’re in Clearing, your UCAS Hub will change status to reflect this.
+If you’re in Clearing, your UCAS Hub will change status to reflect this - your application status will read "You are in Clearing" or "Clearing has started".

 If you don’t meet your offer requirements, you won’t necessarily enter Clearing straight away.
 If your UCAS Hub doesn’t say you’re in Clearing, your university choices may still be considering your application.